deeppavlov/DeepPavlov/docs/components/ner.rst

 -----------------------

 Any pre-trained model can be used for inference from both Command Line Interface (CLI) and Python.
-Before using the mode make sure that all needed packages is installed using the command:
+Before using the model make sure that all required packages are installed using the command:

 .. code:: bash